knackwurstking/picow-rgbw/README.md

 - [ ] ~On a GET devices request also send a (background) request to get the current duty for each device, data will be updated via sse event~
 - [ ] Scan method (`pico.Handler.Scan`) still missing
-- [ ] Fix rgbw control update on a device select if 0,0,0,0
+- [x] Redesign the whole frontend
-- [ ] Redesign the whole frontend
+- [ ] update the backend to the new picow-rgbw server (branch dev)